 Botanical Name - Lathyrus sativus L.

-Synonym - Grass pea, Chickling pea, Khesari, Teora, Kasari
+Synonymous - Grass pea, Chickling pea, Khesari, Teora, Kasari (bengali)

-(bengali)

 and Kisara (Nepali)

 Origin - South Europe and Western Asia

-Chromosomes - 2n = 14
+Chromosomes - 2n =14

-1. ECONOMIC IMPORTANCE - Lathyrus is considered as drought-tolerant hardy crop, and is grown in low-rainfall regions under rainfed conditions, during winter when lentil and chickpea are not expected to give good yields.
+1. ECONOMIC IMPORTANCE - Lathyrus is consider as drought-tolerant hardy crop, and is grown in low-rainfall regions under rainfed conditions, during winter when lentil and chickpea are not expected to give good yields.
 The crop has unique tolerance ability against stress environmental conditions not only drought but also for water logging.
 In addition to use as dal and chapatti, it is usually grown as fodder crop.
+Its grain and other parts contain a neurotoxin called ODAP (β -N-Oxalyl-L, β -diaminopropionic acid), which is supposed to cause lathyrism, characterized by paralysis of lower limbs to human beings if regularly consumed.
 Lathyrus leaves about 36-48 kg/ha nitrogen economy for the succeeding cereal.